 I was in such a hurry to get out to the garden today (good chance of rain tonight, and tomorrow, and the next day . . . ) that I forgot to eat breakfast, and Amalia and I pulled weeds, hauled mulch, cut and laid out cardboard (I’ll write about this later, promise) over the brome grass that is trying to take over my garden space (get back, get back, I say!) until noon.

-(Little Mack helped too, spreading hay, but mainly hauling bricks in the little red trailer until his heck-for-leather-speediness and enthusiasm for anything tractor-related wrecked the hitch on the trailer, alas, and he ditched the trailer to come tell me that his hauling hours were done because he no longer had a trailer with which to haul. *sigh*)
+(Little Mack helped too, spreading hay, but mainly hauling bricks in the little red trailer until his heck-for-leather-speediness and enthusiasm for anything tractor-related wrecked the hitch on the trailer, alas, and he ditched the trailer to come tell me that his hauling hours were done for today. *sigh*)

 By noon, I was famished but still had enough energy to do one more job before heading in to the house for lunch.
 I released Amalia and Little Mack to trudge back to the house, and promised to follow them as soon as I’d weeded most of the strawberry patch.
 I have just a few strawberry plants (maybe twenty) and they are, happily, covered with blossoms, so I don’t intend to let the weeds get the better of my berry crop.